semmons98/semmons98.github.io/Science_Outreach.md

 ---
 layout: default
-title: Science Outreach and Education
+title: Science Education
-permalink: /science_outreach/
+permalink: /science_education/
 ---
-# Science Outreach and Education
+# Science Education

 I have a lot of interest in eductation and outreach.
 Currently, I work as an undergraduate TA for the lab portions of ASU's Intro Astronomy for Non-Majors (AST 111 and AST 112).
 This page is for examples of what I have created for the purpose of astronomy (and science generally) education and outreach; lecture slides used to introduce labs, extra credit assignments, science themed art, etc.